Jonnygeo/divine-mirror/replit.md

 # Divine Mirror AI - Project Documentation

 ## Overview
-Divine Mirror AI is a spiritual truth comparison application that reveals how original religious teachings have evolved or been altered throughout history.
-Built with FastAPI backend, Streamlit frontend, OpenAI GPT-4o, and ChromaDB for semantic search across sacred texts.
+Divine Mirror AI is a semantic search and spiritual comparison engine using vectorized sacred texts.
+Users can ask deep, spiritually-driven questions like "What did Yeshua actually teach about forgiveness?" or "How does the Tao compare to the Gospels on peace?"
+The system uses a vector database built from 131 sacred texts including multiple Bible versions, Quran, Tao Te Ching, Vedas, Dead Sea Scrolls, Apocrypha, Nag Hammadi, and original-language texts (Greek, Hebrew, Sanskrit).

 ## Purpose
-Expose the divergence between spiritual originators and modern institutions by comparing authentic ancient texts with modern interpretations, revealing propaganda, fear-based doctrine, and manipulation tactics.
+Truth-seeking educational tool for spiritual curiosity and ethical AI usage.
+Exposes divergence between spiritual originators and modern institutions by comparing authentic ancient texts with modern interpretations, revealing propaganda, fear-based doctrine, and manipulation tactics.
+Not for monetization, not for financial use, makes no theological claims of authority.

 ## Technology Stack
 - **Backend**: FastAPI with OpenAI GPT-4o integration